What Is the Role of an Internal Controls Manager?

 Here are the general steps to becoming a CIA:

-- Meet the Eligibility Requirements: To be eligible for the CIA certification, you need to meet one of the following criteria: A bachelor’s degree from an accredited institution (or equivalent); two years of post-secondary education and five years of work experience in internal audit or a related field; seven years of work experience in internal audit or a related field.
+• Meet the requirements for eligibility.
+To get the CIA certification, you need to meet one of these criteria: A bachelor’s degree from an accredited institution (or equivalent).
+Or, two years of post-secondary education and five years of work experience in internal audit or a related field.
+Or, seven years of work experience in internal audit or a related field.

-- Join the IIA (Institute of Internal Auditors): You must become a member of the Institute of Internal Auditors (IIA) to pursue the CIA certification.
-Membership can be actioned through the IIA’s website.
+• Join the Institute of Internal Auditors (IIA) to get the CIA certification.
+Membership can be accessed through the IIA’s website.

 Photo by Lewis Keegan on Unsplash